ewjay/fapiwiki/Editors-Draft-00.md

 * server metadata document;
 * Enhanced HAL;

 Server metadata document builds upon the discovery mechanism described in OpenID Connect Discovery 1.0.
-This document defines the parameters defined in Table x to the OpenID Discovery response.
+This document defines the parameters defined in Table 2 to the OpenID Discovery response.

 In case of using HAL, JSON describing the link is returned as a part of the resource being returned.